Optimal distinctiveness theory: Acceptance of the theory in social psychology

 Marilynn Brewer's theory of optimal distinctiveness has been well-accepted in the field of social psychology and seems to be a prominent contender amongst other theories similar to its nature, as evidenced by the theory's wide usage in current research.
 The theory is largely used in research that examines self-stereotyping, stereotypes and prejudice, and self-esteem.
-Additional examples of current research areas of interest using optimal distinctiveness theory include comparable incomes and effect on life satisfaction in Hong Kong, mortality salience and effect on women's group membership (Smith and Walsh, 2005), marketing of tobacco sales to Asian and Pacific Islander populations, the relationship between optimal distinctiveness and values as moderated by uncertainty orientation, and many others, all of which are focused on the ways in which social groups influence people's lives.
+Additional examples of current research areas of interest using optimal distinctiveness theory include comparable incomes and effect on life satisfaction in Hong Kong, mortality salience and effect on women's group membership, marketing of tobacco sales to Asian and Pacific Islander populations, the relationship between optimal distinctiveness and values as moderated by uncertainty orientation, and many others, all of which are focused on the ways in which social groups influence people's lives.

 Several authors have also uncovered other strategies that people can use to reconcile the need to belong with the need to be distinct.
 For example, people may join extreme groups, join a group in which the norm revolves around being eccentric, or join a group in which each person is assigned a unique role, but in pursuit of a shared purpose.
 All these strategies enable people to both comply with the norms of their group while feeling special and distinct.